-Winter is coming south of the equator, along with predictions of the coronavirus spreading
+Winter is coming south of the equator, along with predictions of the coronavirus’s spread

 Then again, cold but humid weather may mean that vector droplets containing the coronavirus are larger and heavier, and therefore more likely to fall to the ground than circulate in the air and be breathed in.

-“The current feeling, based on quite a lot of data, is that there is a seasonal effect, but it is small relative to behavioral changes, and so it tends to get lost in the noise,” said Scholes.
+“The current feeling, based on quite a lot of data, is that there is a seasonal effect, but it is small relative to behavioral changes, and so it tends to get lost in the noise,” Scholes said.
 “The other differences matter more.”

 Winter has its own social effects and primary among them is a greater amount of time spent indoors in unventilated environments.